Here are some basic instructions to get you started.

 Fill the barrel with water until it is half-full.
 Use your thumb to plug the holes and give it a good shake to get rid of the debris that might be trapped inside.

 Plug the barrel with the spigot and tighten securely with your hand.
 Do not to use a hammer, it may crack the wood at this point.
-A rubber mallet can be used once the barrel begins to expand and the spigot needs to be driven gently into the hole a bit more to seal.
+TIP: A rubber mallet can be used once the barrel begins to expand and the spigot needs to be driven gently into the hole a bit more to seal.

 Place the barrel in a sink, tub, or any place that is OKAY to get wet.

 Using a funnel, fill the barrel with hot water until full.
 Leave the top hole open only while filling, secure tightly when finished topping off.
+TIP: Once the barrel is properly cured/sealed, the bung will need to be removed in order to decant contents through spigot.

 Keep refilling with hot water until no more leakages are visible.
 This means the wood has expanded and the gaps are sealed.

 After such, it is ready to be filled with any spirits or wine of your choice.
 If you notice any seepage after the spirits are introduces, your barrel may will simply need barrel wax in these areas.
+TIP: Ageing Barrels are not meant to be used as dispensers.
+You can dispense small amounts for gauging readiness, but ultimately, once aging is complete - the barrels contents need to be decanted and the barrel made ready for the next batch or properly prepared for empty storage.

 If you plan on aging a different kind of drink with the same barrel, you must cure it again for three to five days.
 This will allow the barrel to absorb enough water and prevent the next batch of liquid from being contaminated – but then again, some like this!